renzmann/renzmann.github.io/content/emacsd.md

 ### Microsoft Windows {#microsoft-windows}

-Windows, funnily enough, has some trouble registering the Windows key as a usable modifier for emacs.
+Windows, funnily enough, has some trouble registering the Windows key as a usable modifier for Emacs.
 In fact, `s-l` will _never_ be an option, since it's handled at the hardware level.
 I also add a few nice-to-haves, like setting the default shell to `pwsh` and explicitly pathing out `aspell`, which I always install with `msys64`.

 ```emacs-lisp
 (when (memq system-type '(windows-nt cygwin ms-dos))